silentorb/game-design/marloth/marloth-game-design.md

 * Single difficulty
 * Short playthroughs

+## Non-goals

+* Constant busy work
+  * It's okay for the player to wait for things
+* Long play throughs
+*

 ## Design Challenges

 #### Non-Spatial Progress

-* Spatial progress—a term I just made up to represent victory being tied to the player getting to a particular location
+* Spatial progress—a term I made up to represent victory being tied to the player getting to a particular location
 * Most of my Marloth games have been trying to avoid or minimize spatial progress—having a world where the player hangs out instead of tries to just get past—but that has never worked out great

 #### Scaling Player Count